June 2026 · Data

 Where it falls down: still fundamentally a search experience, not a monitoring one.
 No trade or value filtering, and no reliable way to be told when something relevant lands.

-Once finding applications becomes a recurring job — winning work, tracking competitors, watching a development pipeline — the manual routes stop scaling.
-Paid tools exist to solve exactly that.
+Once finding applications becomes a recurring job, whether that is winning work, tracking competitors or watching a development pipeline, the manual routes stop scaling.
+Paid tools exist to solve that.
 They differ a lot in who they’re built for:

 - Construction project-lead platforms such as Glenigan and Barbour ABI focus on larger construction projects and contract pipelines, typically sales-led and priced for enterprise teams.
 (We compare the trade-off in detail on our SiteLens vs Glenigan page.)

-- SiteLens sits deliberately at the supply-chain end: it ingests applications across the councils we cover, classifies each one by trade, project type and likely value, and turns the register into a filtered, daily lead feed with alerts — self-serve, with transparent pricing.
+- SiteLens sits deliberately at the supply-chain end.
+It ingests applications across the councils we cover, classifies each one by trade, project type and likely value, and turns the register into a filtered, daily lead feed with alerts.
+It is self-serve, with transparent pricing.

 Good for:anyone who needs ongoing coverage of more than one area, filtering by what’s actually relevant to them, and alerts rather than repeated manual searches.

 Where it falls down:it’s a subscription.
-For a genuine one-off — checking a single address before you buy a house — the free council register is the right tool, and you shouldn’t pay for more.
+For a true one-off, such as checking a single address before you buy a house, the free council register is the right tool, and you shouldn’t pay for more.

 How to search effectively, whichever route you use